telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 #### MessagePack Body Inspector

 The **MessagePack** inspector interprets the selected request or response body as a [MessagePack](https://msgpack.org/index.html), showing a tree view of the MessagePack object nodes.
-The **MessagePack** inspector tab is auto-selected and the message contents are decoded for all cases where the `Content-Type` header contains the keywords `messagepack` or `msgpack`, for example like `Content-Type: application/x-msgpack`.
+The **MessagePack** inspector tab is auto-selected, and the message contents are decoded for all cases where the `Content-Type` header contains the keywords `messagepack` or `msgpack`, for example, `Content-Type: application/x-msgpack`.

 ![MessagePack Inspector](../images/livetraffic/inspectors/inspectors-messagepack.png)